VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Method

-We illustrate the VidMuse framework's pipeline in Fig.~\ref{fig:pipeline}, which converts visual content to music using a structured four-module architecture.
-The components include (1) a Visual Encoder, (2) a Long-Short-Term Visual Module, (3) a Music Token Decoder, and (4) an Audio Codec Decoder.
+In this section, we elaborate on the framework of VidMuse, which leverages \textbf{LSTV-Module} to generate music aligned with video content.
+The proposed pipeline is shown in Fig.~\ref{fig:pipeline}, including (1) Visual Encoder, (2) LSTV-Module, (3) Music Token Decoder, and (4) Audio Codec.

-Given an input video $\textbf{X}$, the Visual Encoder extracts feature representations $\bar{\textbf{X}}$.
-These features are then fed into the Long-Short-Term Visual Module.
-Specifically, the Short-Term Module captures localized details, while the Long-Term Module models the entire video, providing global context, detailed in Sec.~\ref{sec:LSTM}.
-This results in the feature representation $\textbf{Z}$ through multi-head cross-attention.
-The feature $\textbf{Z}$ is then processed by the Music Token Decoder to generate music tokens $\bar{\textbf{Y}}$.
-Finally, these music tokens are decoded by the Audio Codec to produce the final music $\bar{\textbf{A}}$.